Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Discussion

+According to the previous studies, the spatial inhomogeneity of the charge distribution can occur in manganites \cite{Machida2002}.
+With decreasing temperature, the spatial inhomogeneity of the charge distribution can be frozen.
+If it happens, the spatial inhomogeneity of the critical field for the CO melting becomes prominent resulting in the broad field-induced CO melting.
+In the CO melting region, the spacial inhomogeneity will become less because the electron becomes itinerant.
+Therefore, reflecting the better homogeneity, the metamagnetic transition in the field descending process can occur sharply.

+The magnetic susceptibility shows the deviation between the ZFC and FC processes below $T^{*}$ (Fig. \ref{Chi-T}).
+This observation may indicate a spin-glass like behavior, and thus the spatial inhomogeneity of the magnetic interaction which is supposed to be strongly coupled to the spacial inhomogeneity of the charge distribution.

-Another possible explanation for the slow dynamics is that it is due to the critical slowing down near a quantum critical point (QCP).
-The QCPs of AFM and CO can be induced by suppression of the orders by magnetic field.
-The Weiss temperature is roughly estimated to $\theta_{\rm W} \sim$ - 10$^2$ K in the paramagnetic CO phase, which is the same energy scale of the applied magnetic field.
-Therefore, it can be expected that the QCP of AFM order will appear around the $B$-$T$ region where the gradual CO melting appears.
-In order to determine the dominant origin completely, further experiments and construction of theoretical model are needed.
-This competing physics on charge order may be related to the phase separation phenomena reported in La$_{5/8-x}$Pr$_y$Ca$_{3/8}$MnO$_3$ \cite{RN104} and Cr-doped Nd$_{1/2}$Ca$_{1/2}$MnO$_3$ \cite{RN130}, and the charge glass state realized in organic systems \cite{RN112}.
-Finally, we have constructed the $B$-$T$ phase diagram of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ including the unusual critical feature at ultrahigh magnetic field as shown in Fig. \ref{PhaDia}.
+Another possible explanation is the one based on the slow dynamics.
+A critical slowing down near a quantum critical point (QCP) may play an important role.
+The QCP of AFM order can be induced by the suppression of the orders by the magnetic field.
+The Weiss temperature was estimated as $\theta_{\rm W} \sim$ - 10$^2$ K in the paramagnetic CO phase, which is the same energy scale as the Zeeman energy at the applied magnetic field.
+Therefore, it can be expected that the QCP of the AFM order appears at around 100 T and make the CO melting slow due to the critical slowing down.
+Although the QCP in manganites have never been reported, we think that the effect of QCP becomes prominent in this study because of ultrahigh magnetic field.
+In the field descending process, the critical field is far from the QCP of AFM order.
+Therefore, the metamagnetic transition can occur sharply.

+Finally, we constructed the $B$-$T$ phase diagram of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$, including the unusual critical feature at an ultrahigh magnetic field, as shown in Fig. \ref{PhaDia}.
 The broken lines are the presumed phase boundaries.

-For further investigation, we will measure other physical properties, such as X-ray diffraction, electrical resistivity, magnetostriction, and magnetooptical measurements under ultra-high magnetic field etc. Especially, X-ray and magnetostriction are important because the structure and volume are the physical quantities related to CO melting phenomenon directly.
+For further investigation, we will measure other physical properties, such as X-ray diffraction, electrical resistivity, magnetostriction, and magneto-optical measurements under ultrahigh magnetic fields.